 IV (intravenous) sedation, also known as conscious sedation, is a form of anesthesia for patients who are nervous and/or want to be asleep for the surgery.
-During your consultation appointment, Dr. Chau will evaluate your medical history to determine if you are a candidate for IV sedation in the office.
+During your consultation appointment, the doctor will evaluate your medical history to determine if you are a candidate for IV sedation in the office.

 A patient who undergoes IV sedation first has an IV started in a vein in the arm.
 The medication is then administered through the IV line, and within one to two minutes, the patient will fall asleep (sedation).
 Once a person is sedated, the surgical procedure will commence.

-During this period of sedation, the patient is continually monitored by Dr. Chau and his staff.
-Specialized monitoring equipment that is used includes a heart rhythm monitor, blood pressure cuff, and pulse oximetry.
+During this period of sedation, the patient is continually monitored by our doctors and staff.
+Specialized monitoring equipment that is used includes a heart rhythm monitor, end-tidal carbon dioxide monitor, blood pressure cuff, and pulse oximetry.

 After the surgery is complete, it usually takes about 30 minutes for a patient to wake up and be ready to go home.
 A responsible adult is required to escort the patient back home either by car or taxi.
 The patient will also have some numbness in the mouth for a few hours since local anesthetic (freezing) is administered while asleep.